bcgov/fasstrshiny/README.md

-This repository is maintained by the [Water Protection and Sustainability Branch](https://www2.gov.bc.ca/gov/content/environment/air-land-water/water) of the British Columbia Ministry of Environment and Climate Change Strategy.
+This repository is maintained by the [Water Protection and Sustainability Branch](https://www2.gov.bc.ca/gov/content/environment/air-land-water/water) of the British Columbia Ministry of Land, Water and Resource Stewardship.